All about scorecards

 Looking for calls in which a specific score was given or a specific scorecard was used?
 You can do this from Conversations > Search.
 You have two filters that enable you to search according to scorecards: Overall call score and Scorecard name.
 If you don't see these filters on the left side of your search screen, click + Add filters and search for them in the filter selection screen.

-Rolling out a scorecard: what to consider
+Rolling out a scorecard

-Scorecard rollout is important for adoption.
+How you roll out a scorecard is important for adoption.
 Here are some tips for making it seamless:

-Phase 1: Building your scorecards
+Phase 1: Build your scorecards

 While you can create and use multiple scorecards for various teams, we recommend that you start with just one or two, roll it out, and see if that process works.